simbli/seacharts/README.md

 The `id` values of the vessel details should be unique identifiers, used as references to the feature artists added to the Matplotlib plot.
-The color values are strings of any named Matplotlib [CSS4 color]( https://matplotlib.org/stable/gallery/color/named_colors.html).
+The color values may be strings of one of the custom ship colors of this package, or any named Matplotlib [CSS4 color]( https://matplotlib.org/stable/gallery/color/named_colors.html).

 ### Visualization using multiprocessing